#WWE Rumors: Randy Orton To Have A Surprising Number One Contender For WWE World Championship

 It is an interesting time on SmackDown Live right now.
 Bray Wyatt was the last WWE world champion but he was sent to Monday Night Raw in the WWE superstar shakeup so Randy Orton was left without anyone to feud with for his title.
 Meanwhile, the two best wrestlers on SmackDown Live – former world champions AJ Styles and Kevin Owens – are battling for the United States Championship.

 Meanwhile, as the two former world champions are battling for a secondary title, six mid-card wrestlers are fighting to become the new number one contender to Randy Orton and the most prestigious title in the entire WWE.
-Out of the six wrestlers, Dolph Ziggler is the only one to ever win a world title in the WWE.
+Out of the six wrestlers, Dolph Ziggler, is the only one to ever win a world title in the WWE.

 Sami Zayn is the most interesting name in the match.
 He spent a lot of time on Monday Night Raw, putting on great matches as the best underdog babyface in the entire WWE.
 However, he never really got a chance to win a title while on Monday nights.